stat545ubc-2023/mda-eullyao/README.md

 ### Description

 This repository contains the mini data analysis project for STAT 545.
-The analysis was done using the `vancouver_trees` from the [City of Vancouver's Open Data Portal](#0).
+The analysis was done using the `vancouver_trees` dataset from the `datateachr` package, with data acquired courtesy of the [City of Vancouver's Open Data Portal](#0).

 ### Quick links